martyroque/nucleux/README.md

 ## Description

-Nucleux leverages on two software architecture patterns:
+Nucleux leverages two core software architecture patterns:

 - IoC Container pattern (a.k.a.
-DI Container) to manage store instantiation, dependency injection and lifecycle.
+DI Container) to manage store instantiation, dependency injection, and lifecycle.
-- The publisher-subscriber pattern to implement values within the stores that any JavaScript context (including React components) can subscribe and publish to.
+- Publisher-subscriber pattern to implement atoms within stores that any JavaScript context (including React components) can subscribe and publish to.

 ### What's a Store?

-A store is essentially a bucket of atoms (values) that other JavaScript objects can subscribe and publish to.
-The stores live as long as they have at least one reference in the container.
+A store is essentially a container of atoms (state values) that other JavaScript objects can subscribe and publish to.
+Stores live as long as they have at least one reference in the container.
 Once the last reference of a store is removed, the store is disposed.

 ## Detailed Usage

-Let's take a closer look on how to use the library.
+Let's take a closer look at how to use the library.

 ### Create a store

 First, let's create our store.
-A store is a class that implements the following:
+A store is a class that implements:

-- Store atom(s) by calling `atom()` with an initial value (required).
+- Store atoms by calling `this.atom()` with an initial value (required).
-- Value setters that publish (updates) the store values (optional).
+- Methods that update the store atoms (optional).

-Note: It is a good pattern to keep your stores separate from your UI.
+Note: It's good practice to keep your stores separate from your UI.

 ```javascript
 import { Store } from 'nucleux';